joshuasundance-swca/lg_st_ws/README.md

 And, more importantly, because it's
 * fun
 * reminiscent of IRC, a classic protocol for real-time chat
-* a better way to make better Streamlit apps with persistent, bi-directional websockets 😉
+* a way to make better Streamlit apps with persistent, bi-directional websockets 😉